Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Introduction

-Although there are many recent works on the non-convex minimization problems \cite{bertsekas99}, only a few works have been focused on the non-convex min-max problems. {In a recent line of work \cite{daskalakis2018limit}, \cite{daskalakis2017training} the authors study the convergence of vanilla gradient descent/ascent (GDA), where it is established that convergence is not guaranteed even for bilinear problems.
-An extra term (optimism) is then added to the GDA iterations, leading to an algorithm termed as OGDA, which converges provably to an optimal point in bilinear problems.
-An optimistic mirror descent algorithm is proposed in \cite{mertikopoulos2018omd}, and its convergence to a {saddle} point is established under certain strong coherence assumption.
-In \cite{qian2018robust}, algorithms for robust optimization have been proposed, where the $x$ problem is unconstrained, and $y$ linearly couples with a non-convex function of $x$ [cf. \eqref{eq:robust}].
-In \cite{qihang18}, a proximally guided stochastic mirror descent method (PG-SMD) is proposed, which also updates $x,y$ simultaneously, and provably converges to an approximate stationary point of the problem.
-Recently, an oracle based non-convex stochastic gradient descent for generative adversarial networks was proposed in \cite{same18,sanjabi2018solving}, where the algorithm solves the maximization subproblem up to some small error. {Finally, in \cite{gan_minmax} the convergence of a primal-dual algorithm to a first-order stationary point is established for a class of generative adversarial networks (GAN) problems formulated as min-max optimization tasks with a coupling term linear w.r.t the discriminator.}
+Although there are many recent works on the non-convex minimization problems \cite{bertsekas99}, only a few of them have been focused on the non-convex min-max problems.
+An optimistic mirror descent algorithm is proposed in \cite{mertikopoulos2018omd}, and its convergence to a {saddle} point is established under certain strong coherence assumptions.
+In \cite{qian2018robust}, algorithms for robust optimization are proposed, where the $x$ problem is unconstrained, and $y$ linearly couples with a non-convex function of $x$ [cf. \eqref{eq:robust}].
+In \cite{qihang18}, a proximally guided stochastic mirror descent method (PG-SMD) is proposed, which provably converges to an approximate stationary point of the outer minimization problem.
+An oracle based non-convex stochastic gradient descent for generative adversarial networks (GAN) is proposed in \cite{same18}, where the algorithms solve the maximization subproblem up to some small error.
+Moreover, in\cite{sanjabi2018solving, nouiehed2019solving} a multi-step GDA scheme is introduced, where the maximization problem is approximately solved using a number of gradient ascent steps.
+In \cite{gan_minmax} the convergence of a primal-dual algorithm to a first-order stationary point is established for a class of GAN problems formulated as a special min-max optimization problem where the coupling term is linear w.r.t the discriminator.
+More recently, in \cite{lin2019gradient} it has been shown that GDA can converge to a stationary point of the outer minimization problem in the (strongly) concave case, under certain conditions.
+Under the same optimality criterion and assuming that the inner problem is concave, \cite{thekumparampil2019efficient} proves convergence using a proximal dual implicit accelerated gradient method.

+It is worth noting that, in the works discussed above, different optimality criteria are often utilized.
+Since these conditions are not equivalent to each other, one cannot directly compare the convergence guarantees of algorithms that reach these criteria.
+On the other hand, these optimality criteria often share some interesting implicit connections.
+For example, it can be shown that, no matter if the inner maximization problem is strongly concave or concave, as long as a point $(x^{\ast},y^{\ast})$ is an (exact or approximate) stationary point defined in this current work [see \eqref{eq:stationarity}], then it is also an (exact or approximate, respectively) stationary point in the sense defined in \cite{qihang18}; see \cite{lin2019gradient} for detailed discussions.
+In Table \ref{tb:rate} we provide a summary of some algorithms discussed above, including the complexity and the respective optimality criterion.